HuiLing226/Lim_Doc/README.md

-# Lim_Doc – STM32 Audio AI Project
+# STM32 Audio AI Project

 This repository documents the development of an **STM32-based Audio AI Project**, focusing on sound detection and bird species classification using digital MEMS microphones and machine learning.